adonisjs/legacy-docs/3.0/middleware.md

 ## Creating A Middleware

 Application middleware lives inside the `app/Http/Middleware` directory.
-Each middleware is a single dedicated Es6 class.
+Each middleware is a single dedicated **ES2015** Class.

-By defining a class, we open the possibilities of Injecting dependencies into it.
+By defining a Class, we open the possibilities of Injecting dependencies into it.
 Also, each middleware needs to have a `handle` method, which is called automatically by the framework.

 Let's make use of ace to create a middleware.